-The 5th choice is Threshold level.
+The 5th option is Threshold level.
 It is best to search with a continuous hum or threshold (edge of sound).
-You can hear rejected targets (threshold fades) and be made aware when and where concentrations of trash items lay, indicating traffic areas more likely to produce good targets.
+In many modes you can hear rejected targets (threshold fades) and be made aware when and where concentrations of trash items lay, indicating traffic areas more likely to produce good targets.
 It, however, also requires more patience and concentration.
-Finding the Threshold, and then setting the Threshold just counterclockwise of it, provides good performance for those who can not tolerate the continuous Threshold hum.
+Finding the Threshold, and then setting the Threshold just counterclockwise of it, provides good performance for those who cannot tolerate the continuous Threshold hum.